 &lt;sup>34This number would change further if we replaced our standard NKPC with a hybrid one (as required to fit inflation data), or if we allowed for a more realistic maturity structure for government debt.
-We defer the investigation of these features to future work.
+We defer the investigation of these features to future work (see Angeletos et al., 2024b).